-1. Maximum floor area of 850 square feet for a studio or bedroom or 1,000 square feet for a unit that contains more than one bedroom;

-- 2. Minimum size is 150 square feet; - Must be located behind the front yard setback unless the ADU is being constructed in the exact location and to the same dimensions as a previously existing approved accessory structure, including an attached or detached garage; - 4.
-No higher than the primary residence or exceeding 25 feet; - 5.
-One parking space required per ADU but none for an ADU created in an existing living space; - 6.
+- 1. Maximum floor area of 850 square feet for a studio or one bedroom or 1,000 square feet for a unit that contains more than one bedroom; - 2.
+Minimum size is 150 square feet; - Must be located behind the front yard setback unless the ADU is being constructed in the exact location and to the same dimensions as a previously existing approved accessory structure, including an attached or detached garage; - 4.
+No higher than the primary residence or exceeding 25 feet; - One parking space required per ADU but none for an ADU created in an existing living space (no parking is required if within 1⁄2 a mile walking distance of a public transit stop); - 6.
 Setbacks must comply with respective zone, but side and rear setbacks are not required to be greater than 4 feet; - 7.
 Utility installations should be place underground; - 8.
 Design should be consistent in architectural style, materials, colors, and appearances with the existing or proposed dwelling and the quality of the materials shall be the same or exceed that of the primary residence - 9.
 Requires a separate entrance from the primary residence; - 10.
 Windows will maintain privacy between the ADU, primary residence, and neighbors; - 11.
 If new or separate utility connection between the accessory dwelling unit and the utility, a connection charge that is proportionate to the burden of the proposed ADU based on the size or number of plumbing fixtures.